Number Of Chinese Airport Projects Raise Concerns

 The cities hope the projects will attract investment in areas such as logistics, high-technology and finance - the sort of businesses Beijing is encouraging to move the economy away from the smoke-stack industry that has driven rapid growth for years.

-But critics argue the projects will exacerbate a problem China is trying to stamp out - debt-fueled construction that local authorities have used for years to boost their local economies.
+But critics argue the projects will exacerbate a problem China is trying to stamp out - debt-fuelled construction that local authorities have used for years to boost their local economies.

 After years of massive investment, Beijing is trying to turn the economy more towards consumption-led growth, worried that continued rapid investment in factories and infrastructure will be redundant as growth slows.